Skip to main content ↓

 Also, scan reviews and testimonials for red flags like poor communication or missed deadlines.
 Bonus points if you can speak directly to a past or current client.
 A credible provider should be proud to share success stories that align with your goals.

-7. Request your custom email proposal & ask for demos
+7. Request your custom email proposal and ask for demos

 Once you’ve narrowed down your shortlist, ask each provider for a tailored proposal, not just a generic service list.